A Neighborhood Park with Pedigree

-Brookdale Park, designed in 1928-1930 by the world renowned Olmsted Brothers Firm, is the fourth largest park in the historic Essex County Park System (est. 1895 as the first county park system in the US).
-With 78 acres in Bloomfield and 43 acres in Montclair, Brookdale is a serene oasis in an otherwise densely populated area.
+Brookdale Park, designed by the world renowned Olmsted Firm, is the fourth largest park in the historic Essex County Park System (est. 1895 as the first county park system in the US).
+With a total of 121 acres - 78 acres in Bloomfield and 43 acres in Montclair - Brookdale is a serene oasis in an otherwise densely populated area.

-Brookdale Park offers the public access to both passive and active recreational activities as well as picturesque vistas.
+Brookdale Park offers both passive and active recreational activities as well as picturesque vistas.
 Trails for walking and running, lush groves and extensive lawns, sports fields, track facilities, tennis courts, an archery range, a playground and stadium with grandstand are just some of the numerous attractions that make Brookdale Park a magnet for nature lovers, families, and physical fitness enthusiasts for miles around.